Oracle's Ellison may be interested in second Hawaiian airline

 "He's gaining the recognition that he is serious about becoming the second interisland airline in Hawaii.
 There has been a vacuum for serious competition to Hawaiian (Airlines)," Forman said.

-In March 2013, Forbes Magazine listed Ellison, 68, as the world's fifth richest man, and the third richest American, with a net worth of $43 billion (28 billion pounds).
+In March 2013, Forbes Magazine listed Ellison, 68, as the world's fifth richest man, and the third richest American, with a net worth of $43 billion.

 Ellison bought 98 percent of the 141-square-mile (365-square-km) island of Lanai, Hawaii's sixth-largest island, from billionaire David Murdock in June for an undisclosed price.
 He said he intended to turn the island into a "laboratory" for green living.